smittytone/imageprep/README.md

 ## Release Notes ##

+- 6.2.0 *Unreleased*
+    - Add `-i`/`--info` argument.
+    - Add the ability to crop/scale/pad to the width or height of the source image.
+    - Add the ability to crop/scale/pad to a specified width or height using the aspect ratio of the source image.
+    - Refactor code.
 - 6.1.0 *21 December 2020*
     - Add optional destination intermediate directory creation.
     - Ignore sub-directories in the source directory for file-safety reasons.